What should I wear and bring to a class?

 There isn't a class on the timetable that suits my schedule

 Our timetable is forever evolving.
 So we are open to and welcome suggestions for class times/ days that suit individuals.

 So please call Julie 0438 562535 or in touch through our Contact Us section of the website, or email.
 We will try our best to accommodate requested times.

 How can I check the class timetable?

-We have a current printed timetable in the studio which does vary slightly from time to time.
 You can check the current timetable by using this link.

 or by clicking "Make a Booking" in the page menu above.